WANT DETAILED FIXES FOR YOUR 7.3 POWERSTROKE PERFORMANCE PROBLEMS?

 So I tried to combine a little tongue-in-cheek dark humor with a cool look, company logo, and brand.

-I found a Día de Muertos—Spanish holiday Day of the Dead—logo I loved and realized I could play into the fact that the 7.3 Ford Diesel has a so-called "dead head" fuel delivery system.
+I found a Día de Muertos—Spanish holiday Day of the Dead—logo I loved and realized I could play into the fact that my love, the 7.3 Ford Diesel engine, has a so-called “dead head” fuel delivery system.
 The rest just kinda fell into place.

 In 1999 Ford changed the boxy body style of their Powerstroke line of 7.3 diesel pickups to a rounded bulldog front end and I fell in love.